Overview

 The increasing Europeanisation of legal practice means that graduates of the law and a language degree programme have much to contribute to the legal and other professions in Ireland, as well as enjoying career opportunities in Europe.
 In addition to careers in the legal profession, Law and French graduates also find employment in business, journalism, accountancy, banking, insurance, politics, foreign affairs and diplomacy and public services.

 No law degree entitles a person to practise law as a solicitor or barrister.
 If you wish to go on to obtain a professional qualification, the governing bodies for the profession require that you study certain modules in your primary law degree.
-Each of our five undergraduate degree programmes guarantees you that will have the opportunity to take these modules.
-Students reading for a Joint Honours law programme, who would like to go into professional legal practice after their degree, will need to ensure they pursue the professional pathway (i.e. taking law as a major subject) from the second year of studies onwards (see opposite).
+Our Single and Joint Honours Law degree programmes are designed to ensure you have the opportunity to take these required modules.
 Our programmes also offer additional modules currently required for entry into the UK professional bodies.

 All students considering a career as a lawyer should consult the relevant professional body of their preferred jurisdiction to ensure they satisfy all entry requirements.